Pakistan: Bus explosion kills Chinese nationals | DW | 14.07.2021

-At least ten people, including six Chinese construction workers with a hydropower project, were killed in the blast in a remote region of northern Pakistan.
+At least 13 people, including nine Chinese construction workers with a hydropower project, were killed in the blast in a remote region of northern Pakistan.

 Beijing called on Pakistan to "severely punish" the attackers.